zimanable/Broken-Bat-Helper/README.md

 ### Player Page

 - **Green squares** indicate the maximum value of each attribute based on the scouting report.
-- **Numeric values** are displayed in parentheses next to each attribute.
+- **Numeric max values** are displayed in parentheses next to each attribute.
 - **Expected SI** is shown in parentheses next to the potential rating.

 ---